RoxMBaldwin/mastery-bundle/Programming/Primitive-and-Reference-Types/README.md

 **Identity || ===**
   * no type conversion is done
+    * requires both data types to be the same as a prerequisite
   * the types must be the same to be considered equal

   ```js